-About the FdA Events Management programme
+About the FdA Events Management (recruiting for September 2021) programme

 According to Eventbright, “The events sector is worth £42.3 billion to the UK economy in terms of direct spend by event delegates, attendees and organisers, an 8% rise on the previous report.
 A substantially higher figure is achieved once the wider economic impacts (indirect and induced spend plus accompanying persons spend) are included.
 The spend by those accompanying attendees at business events is worth an additional £7.7 billion”.
 With figures like that it’s not surprising that this is an area of huge employment and sustained growth in employment.